Venetia James: Personal life

-In December 1885, she married the racehorse owner and breeder John Arthur James in the Chapel Royal, St James's, London.
+In December 1885, she married the racehorse owner and breeder Arthur James in the Chapel Royal, St James's, London.

 Venetia and her husband resided at Grafton Street, London, and bred horses at Coton House.

 Venetia and Arthur James were both friends of King Edward VII, and Venetia was reputed to be his mistress.
 The King's private secretary Frederick Ponsonby wrote that she was "full of humour and high spirits, walking with the King and keeping him amused".

 Despite being a millionaire, James was noted for her extreme frugality.
-She served her guests milk that her cat wouldn't drink and preferred to host Catholics on Fridays because fish was cheaper than meat.
+She served her guests milk that her cat would not drink and preferred to host Catholics on Fridays because fish was cheaper than meat.
 She was widowed in 1917, and financed the construction of a new department of Hospital of St Cross, Rugby, in the memory of her husband, who had also donated to the hospital.
 She continued to breed horses and participate in races, winning the Victoria Cup and 1932 Coronation Cup.

 James died in 1948, without issue, leaving her jewellery and paintings by Titian, Joshua Reynolds and Thomas Gainsborough to her goddaughter, Queen Elizabeth.